 What do you need to think about when installing?

-First of all, an inverter produces its own heat.
+First of all, a solar panel inverter produces its own heat.
 Make sure it is not in the sun.
 If it cannot dissipate its heat, the efficiency drops and you shorten its life.
 Inverters with a transformer also produce noise.
 Place them in a place where the noise does not disturb you on a sunny day.
 Almost every edition needs its own group in the fuse box.
 Also, the old meter is often replaced by a smart meter.
 Your installer often arranges this with the energy company.

-How long does an inverter last?
+How long does a solar panel inverter last?

-Where solar panels have a guaranteed yield of at least 25 years and often function for 30 to 35 years, the inverter is a more critical part of your total system.
+Where solar panels have a guaranteed yield of at least 25 years and often function for 30 to 35 years, the solar panel inverter is a more critical part of your total system.
 Assume that in the total lifespan of the solar power system of 30 years you have replaced all inverters at least once.
 Good inverters come with a 10-year warranty.
 Technically, a lifespan of around 15 years can be expected.

 Solar panel inverter brands